rdyar/tdfc/_main-courses/ham-and-beans.md

 Bring to high heat then simmer 4-5 hours.
 Stir occasionally.
 Remove bone and ugly pieces of meat.
 Pour off any excess liquid.
 Serve with bread and salad for a complete dinner.
 Some Dyars like to top with ketchup or salsa.

+If cooking in the crock pot, needs several hours on high to cook beans.